-Napoli dropped their first points of the Serie A season this afternoon as they were held to a goalless draw at Catania - despite playing for virtually the entire match against 10 men.
+Napoli dropped their first points of the Serie A season as they were held to a goalless draw at Catania - despite playing for virtually the entire match against ten men.

 The hosts had defender Pablo Alvarez sent off after only two minutes for a last-man foul on Edinson Cavani at the Stadio Angelo Massimino, but the visitors were unable to find the breakthrough.

 The result left Walter Mazzarri's side two points behind leaders Juventus and saw Catania slip to eighth.